 In terms of a sophisticated rejection of Christianity, this isn’t a promising start.
 How could someone who studied this issue “seriously” for “months” think that we have no idea why God created us, and that indeed the idea is inexplicable given God’s own nature?
 Any Christian with even a passing knowledge of systematic theology would know that God created man, and everything, for his own glory.
 (His “glory” is simply his revealed greatness; or, in more theological terms, the manifestation of his perfection.)
 Isaiah 43 hardly makes a secret of this.
 Neither does Ephesians 1 (notice verses 6, 12, 14).
 Revelation 4:11 ties God’s creation to his glory.
 So does Psalm 19:1.
 And Romans 11:36 couldn’t be more clear.

 And it’s not as if you have to scour the Bible to discover this.
-Even if you can’t be bothered acquainting yourself with the historic confessions, a cursory search on Google immediately yields two articles that discuss the topic and give a clear answer—Bible.org’s For what purpose did God create the world? and John Piper’s God Created Us for His Glory.
+Even if you can’t be bothered acquainting yourself with the historic confessions, a cursory google immediately yields two articles that discuss the topic and give a clear answer—Bible.org’s For what purpose did God create the world? and John Piper’s God Created Us for His Glory.

 This is what passes for the “serious study” behind the difficult, weighty decision of apostasy.

-Notice also the childish characterization of the serpent as a “snake”.
+Notice also the childish characterization of the serpent as a “snake.”
 This is par for the course from village atheists, but not from people who have done serious study on the topic.
-See for example my sermon notes on the serpent in Genesis 1.
+There are obvious, thorny problems with the serpent being a talking snake, and the evidence indicates that he was actually an angelic being.

 When man inevitably sinned by accepting the snake’s advice, God cursed man and all of humanity, and sentenced them to everlasting torment in hell fire – (though the idea of eternal hell fire wouldn’t quite solidify in the minds of humans for a few thousand more years.)